Competition: Open for the 2017 academic year

 Applicants are encouraged to carefully read the instructions below before beginning the online form.
 If applicants experience difficulty filling out or submitting the form, they should send an email to email@example.com.

-NOTE: Applicants will have the possibility to save their application and complete it at a later time.
+NOTE: Applicants will have the ability to save their application and complete it at a later time.
 Both saved and submitted applications will appear on the applicant’s profile homepage.

-All supporting documentation may be submitted in English or in French, but pre-selected applicants will be required to provide English translation.
+All supporting documentation may be submitted in English or in French, but pre-selected applicants with documents in French will be required to provide English translation.

 The following documents must be uploaded and attached to the online application form in one of the following formats: .pdf, .jpg, .doc, .docx, .txt or .gif.
 Each document must be smaller than 5 Mb in order for the application to upload successfully:

-The documents above must be sent by email to email@example.com or by mail to:
+The documents above must be sent to CBIE at:

 Canadian Bureau for International Education (CBIE)